Campaign of the Month: October 2017

 Since his introduction to Dr. North in 2008 by his grandfather—the elder ghoul’s long-time domitor—Andrew has served the Tremere surgeon unwaveringly.
 The initiation into Jonathan’s service answered many questions that has grown in Andrew’s mind about his father’s past activities, and his death.
 That knowledge, especially that his new master had led his father against monsters the equal of the worst Near Eastern savage Andrew had put down, created an devotion above and beyond that of the blood bond.
 So far as he was concerned, the wars and conflicts among Kindred were the real battles being fought in the world.
 His previous experiences had only been a prologue.

 In the years since, Andrew has proven quite the lethal tool for his domitor.
-He’s assumed the role that his father and grandfather did before him as the tip of the surgeon’s spear against not only rival Kindred and their servants, but also such diverse beasts as Loup-Garoux (Lupines outside Louisiana) and stranger creatures that go bump in the night.
+He’s assumed the role that his father and grandfather did before him as the tip of the surgeon’s spear against not only rival Kindred and their servants, but also beasts as Loup-Garoux (Lupines outside Louisiana) and stranger creatures that go bump in the night.